 Daintree Rainforest, Australia

 Caz and Craig from YTravelBlog.
 One of our favourite destinations for families is the Port Douglas Daintree region in Tropical North Queensland.

 Port Douglas has the largest reef system and the oldest rainforest in the world to explore.
 What more can you ask for?
 Our girls loved snorkeling the Great Barrier Reef, zip-lining over the canopy of the Daintree Rainforest, playing on stunning beaches, searching for wild crocodiles on riverboat cruises, and enjoying delicious exotic ice cream made from the rainforest fruits.

 Here you can find everything you possibly may want to know about visiting the Daintree Rainforest.

 Kevin and Christina from Wandering Wagars.
-There are few places in the world that offer the opportunity for family adventure like Iceland.
+There are few places in the world that offer the opportunity for a family adventure like Iceland.

 Where else can you spot Blue Whales from a schooner, swim in ice-cold glacier water while continents tear themselves apart around you, and feel the roar of Europe’s largest waterfall, all within a few hours drive of each other.
 If that isn’t enough to whet your appetite, Iceland is one of the safest countries in the world.
 You can even lookup the Prime Minister in the phone book.